YichaoOU/HemTools/docs/content/NGS_pipelines/cite_seq.rst

 ^^^^^

 You need two input files: ``library.csv`` and ``antibody.csv``, corresponding to the Library CSV and Feature Reference CSV here: https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis

+For CITE-seq data, we should have one normal scRNA-seq data and one seq data only for antibody.
+In the original ``library.csv`` format, the ``sample`` column should be unique.
+But here, ``note that for the library.csv used here``, we keep ``sample name`` the same for the same sample, but with 2 different library_type, namely Gene Expression and Antibody Capture.
+The python script will transform this batch run library.csv to correct library.csv used for cell ranger.

 The following antibody.csv is for TotalSeq-B type.
 There are also A or C types.